paulamartinm/bicimad_prevision_tfm/README.md

 First you need to download all the datasets available in the folder of **Data**  and save them in the same folder as the jupyter notebooks.
 Some datasets are downloaded via a google drive link, due to the size of these files.
 One of them is a zip file, containing one file per month, the file must be unzipped in the same folder as the notebooks and the other files.
+All the libraries needed to execute the notebooks are in the file requirements.txt

 All the notebooks are available on the folder Notebooks of the repo.
 They are: